Calvinking2/Calvinking2/README.md

-<br>### Hi there my name is Calvin.👋<br>
+# Hey, I'm Calvin 👋

-I'm a Game Developer student from BINUS University.
-I mainly use Unity but i'm going to learn Unreal Engine or Godot in the future
+Welcome to My Profile!, I'm a Game Developer student from BINUS University.<br>
+I mainly use Unity but i'm going to learn Unreal Engine or Godot in the future.<br>
+Before coming to BINUS i study at SMK Telkom, i major as software engineer
 <!--
 **Calvinking2/Calvinking2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.